MaximMariusFlorian/TMTA19-my_sql_gameStore_project/README.md

      The following instructions were writen in the scope of creating the structure of the database:
    - create database
    - create table

+     **The first command to run in order to obtain a database**

  ```
 create database Game_Stores
 ```

+**We start to populate the database with the following tables in this order**

 ```
 create table stores(
 Store_ID int primary key auto_increment,